Landfill sources (A_10)

 ---|---|

-Percentage of the land service area with sewerage network (irrespective of where it discharges and the treatment received) | 100.0 |
+Percentage of the area of the land service area with sewerage network (irrespective of where it discharges and the treatment received) | 100.0 |

 Percentage of the area of the land service area with sewerage connected to the municipal sewerage system or to a WWTP | 99.9 |